-The LAUSD wants to perpetuate the pilot programs that is still being used by the Physical Education Department at their intermediate schools, Marina Del Rey Middle School.
-This pilot program was developed over 20 years ago by the founder of Youth Educational Sports, Inc. The program has been instroduce at many other school district throughout the country.
+The LAUSD wants to perpetuate a pilot program that is still being used by the Physical Education Department at one of their intermediate schools, Marina Del Rey Middle School.
+As a measure of success, the program is still going strong.
+This pilot program was developed 15 years ago by the founder of Youth Educational Sports, Inc.

-YES-School Cycling Instructors (SCI) will train physical education teachers in the use of YES curricula, which meets the SHAPE, National Standards and California Standards.
-As such, YES curricula will be introduced into the school curricula as a P.E. regular program, and in turn, physical education teachers will receive certification as a YES-School Cycling Teacher (SCT) to teach cycling annually.
-This is very exciting inclusive bicycle education program that all students will receive.
+School Cycling Instructors (SCI) will train physical education teachers in the use of YES curricula, which meets the National Standards and Common Core.
+As such, YES curricula will be introduced into the school curricula as a regular program, and in turn, physical education teachers will teach cycling annually.
+This is a very exciting and competitive bicycle education program that all students will receive.

-About 22,500 LAUSD students will learn cycling the first year, and approximately 45,000 the second year.
+About 22,500 students will learn cycling the first year, and approximately 45,000 the second year.
 All total, 87,500 students will be on bicycles in two years.
-Watch out football, here comes bicycling!
+Watch out football, here comes cycling!

-After the Physical Education Teachers are trained, and teach two semesters of the YES introductory curricula, they are certified to become a YES-School Cycling Teacher to train other teachers in their school district.
+After the Physical Education Teachers are trained, and teach two semesters of the YES introductory curricula, they are eligible to become a YES-SCI to train other teachers.

 Do you have a youth cycling story?
 We would love to publish it on the YES Website.

 Let us know here how to reach you.